goodalexander/goodalexander.github.io/_posts/2023-07-05-firing-myself-p2.md

 * 2-3 hours of feature implementation of software features to improve overall systems architecture
 * Maid every other week

-## Some Important Conceptual Point
+## Some Important Conceptual Points

-To me - diet and exercise are not the holy grail, as in the Blueprint protocol advocated by Bryan Johnson.
-I view health as a constraint - something I’m not willing to compromise to achieve professional success.
+I share a goal of radical life extension with Bryan Johnson, but because I lack his financial resources I view health as a constraint instead of the primary optimization function.
+That is to say - building a valuable company is more likely to unlock cutting edge health-tech than working out.
+However, not dying or killing yourself to build said company also makes sense.

 Furthermore - it’s important to avoid “analysis paralysis” - and the tracking here I try and keep very minimal.
 For example, I don’t actually track my diet or exercise (like logging all my weight), I just follow the Blueprint perfectly.
+When appropriate I'll have coaches change the diet / exercise params.
 For my daily KPI updates, the vast majority of them are automated.

 I devote my brain damage capacity to analyzing professional workflows, writing code and building a company.